stevana/pipelining-with-disruptor/README.md

 and when the first item is at the second stage the first stage starts processing the second item, and so on, i.e. we get a pipelining parallelism.

-If we wanted to achieve a sequential running time using the queue deployment, we'd have to write a one stage pipeline like so:
+If we, for some reason, wanted to achieve a sequential running time using the queue deployment, we'd have to write a one stage pipeline like so:

 ```haskell
 queueSleepSeq :: P () ()